BrianSammit/React-capstone/README.md

 # Cataloge of pokemons

-In this project I use React and Redux to build a Bookstore application.
-Is a complete fron_end application for magic-books ltd that is a fictional company based in Germany
+Pokedex it's a catalogue of pokemons where you can find all the pokemons and see all pokemons individualy, In every pokemon info you can find Specie, Abilities, and Type.
+I build this project with React and Redux and PokeAPI.

 ## Screenshot